Create Workflows

 The Document Request item is added to the canvas and displays the number of documents you included in that step.

-3. After adding the Document Request item to the Workflow canvas, you can select it and edit it as follows:
+After adding the Document Request item to the Workflow canvas, you can select it, and, in the right panel, edit it as follows:

 You can create a Workflow that includes documents that are uploaded on the fly during a Lightico session.
 The External Document item provides a designated space for the required PDF documents in the Workflow.
 Agents are prompted to upload the necessary documents before sending the Workflow to customers.